 Why?
 The new class of the superwealthy have pushed (mostly Republican) politicians to support ever more extreme policies to protect their wealth, like tax cuts, deregulation and the undermining of labor unions.
 The result, Pearlstein writes, is “a self-reinforcing dynamic in which concentrations of economic and political power feed off each other.”
 Democrats, for their part, have responded by opposing many of these pro-wealthy policies.

 “But,” Pearlstein explains, “it’s not just the politicians who have been affected.
-Rising income inequality has also changed the attitudes and behavior of American voters, sowing resentment, fanning prejudice and eroding the sense of shared values, shared purpose and shared destiny that once held the country together.”
+Rising income inequality has also changed the attitudes as well as the behavior of American voters, sowing resentment, fanning prejudice and eroding the sense of shared values, shared purpose and shared destiny that once held the country together.”

 One of the groups that’s struggled the most over this period of rising inequality is the white working class.
 Incomes and wealth have stagnated for many workers, of all races.
 But while nonwhite workers have benefited from the reduction (but by no means the elimination) of racism during the past half-century, whites have not.
 This combination helps explain why the recent trends in health and life expectancy are worse for working-class whites than for any other major demographic group.

 If anything, it would be surprising if these trends did not affect political views.
 Sure enough, they seem to have done so.
 Over the same period that working-class whites have endured stagnation, they have shifted to the right.
 Many have abandoned the vision that Democrats have long offered — one of “shared values, shared purpose and shared destiny” (to use Pearlstein’s phrase) for the middle class, working class and poor.